 Express (EXPR) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from EXPR as it approaches its next earnings release.
-On that day, EXPR is projected to report earnings of -$0.02 per share, which would represent year-over-year growth of 98.29%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $480.2 million, up 49.1% from the year-ago period.
+The company is expected to report EPS of -$0.02, up 98.29% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $480.2 million, up 49.1% from the year-ago period.

 EXPR's full-year Zacks Consensus Estimates are calling for earnings of -$0.20 per share and revenue of $1.91 billion.
 These results would represent year-over-year changes of +95.88% and +57.66%, respectively.

-Any recent changes to analyst estimates for EXPR should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for EXPR.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-EXPR is holding a Zacks Rank of #3 (Hold) right now.
+EXPR is currently a Zacks Rank #3 (Hold).

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.